Vinylwalk3r/crystal-notes/content/Docker Compose Codes/AIO Downloader Stack - Compose.md

 ### [GluetunVPN](https://github.com/qdm12/gluetun)

 The backbone of the stack.
 All the traffic from the other applications will tunnel through this one.
 The settings you want to edit are the ones in "{}" (OpenVPN and Wireguard).
 If you want to add other applications through the VPN, add ports to `ports` and `FIREWALL_INPUT_PORTS`.
-Then change the "network mode" in the new containers to `container:GluetunVPN` .
+Then change the "network mode" in the new container to `container:GluetunVPN` .

 ```yaml
 version: "3"